harness/terraform-provider-harness/README.md

 The Terraform provider for Harness is a plugin that allows you to manage resources in Harness CD.

-## Disclaimer
+## Support

-This product is not supported by the Harness Customer support team.
-If you have any questions please open a [new issue](https://github.com/harness/terraform-provider-harness/issues/new) or join our slack [channel](https://harnesscommunity.slack.com/archives/C02G9CUNF1S).
+If you have any questions please open a new issue(https://github.com/harness/terraform-provider-harness/issues/new) or join our slack channel(https://harnesscommunity.slack.com/archives/C02G9CUNF1S).

 ## Quick Starts